 A: Yes.
 Each presentation must have a primary presenter and that person should submit the registration and list the other presenters in the designated form block.

 Q: Can I present more than one project?

 A: Yes.
 Each presenter may participate in up to two fair presentations.

 Q: How do I register for the RCAF?

 A: The registration form is available here.
-The final day to register is Thursday, February 1, 2018.
+Registration opens on November 5, 2018, and closes on February 1, 2019.